microsoft/redhat-mw-cloud-quickstart/jboss-eap-multinode-singlevm-rhel8/README.md

    - **RHSM Password** - User account password for the Red Hat account.

    - **RHSM Pool ID** - Red Hat subscription Manager Pool ID.

    - **VM Size** - Choose the appropriate size of the VM from the dropdown options.

-   - Leave the rest of the parameter values as it is and accept the terms and conditions before clicking on Purchase.
+   - Leave the rest of the parameter values as is and accept the terms and conditions before clicking on Purchase.

 ## Deployment Time